vas0011/cse15l-lab-reports/lab4.md

 # 5. Clone your fork of the repository from your Github account (using the SSH URL)
 ![Image](part5.png)

+I used ctr r and then typed vas to look for the git clone command and the clicked enter
 # 6. Run the tests, demonstrating that they fail
 ![Image](part6.png)